College of Education & Human Services

 Video Helping Session

-A highlight during the first semester is CSP 555: Advising & Helping Skills where you gain an understanding of basic counseling skills in the college student setting.
-Listening, asking questions, and attending behavior are three important skills for student affairs educators.
-In the video helping session, you have dedicated helping sessions with another person.
-You submit a recorded video and receive commentary about the degree to which you incorporated course materials and your own experiences into the sessions.
+A key highlight of the first semester is CSP 555: Advising & Helping Skills, where you develop a foundational understanding of basic counseling skills in the context of working with college students.
+Essential skills like active listening, asking open-ended questions, and demonstrating attending behavior are emphasized for student affairs educators.
+As part of the course, you engage in a video helping session with a peer, where you record your session and receive feedback on how well you apply course concepts and draw from your own experience.

 With this assignment, you get the opportunity to help a classmate with a challenge they're facing by practicing and enhancing your counseling skills.